RohitPatil555/Rust-Embedded/README.md

 * Example 7 - This focus on getting basic understanding about macro_rules.
 * Example 8 - Basic example of procedure macro.
 * Example 9 - Develop DSL using procedure macro.
+* Example 10 - Build derive macro to pack information in json format.